thatneat/golden-hour/README.md

 #### Running as a one-off

 Once it's installed, run `golden-hour --help` for usage instructions.
-If you get the error "`-bash: golden-hour: command not found`", you may need to restart your shell or check that
+If you get the error "`-bash: golden-hour: command not found`", you may need to restart your shell or check that `golden-hour` is installed somewhere on your `PATH`.
+See "Gotchas" below.

 #### Running automatically